Invarion/invarion-docs/docs/rapidpath/installation-preferences-and-adminstration/system-requirements-and-downloading-the-program.md

 sidebar_position: 1

 ---
-# System requirements and Downloading the Progam
+# System Requirements and Downloading the Program

 Before downloading the software, please ensure your machine complies with the minimum specifications recommended for running RapidPath.